Books of Blood: "The Inhuman Condition"

+A young man named Karney and his friends beat up a vagrant for fun.
+As they leave, Karney takes a strange knotted piece of string he finds on the vagrant.
+A keen fan of puzzles, Karney eventually undoes the first of the very intricate knots but in doing so, he releases a creature which proceeds to kill his friends.
+When the second knot is undone and the third seems almost to undo itself, two more creatures are released each progressively more advanced, appearing to evolve with each knot.
+But their true target is not Karney but the vagrant who enslaved them through his "forgotten science: the design of knots".

 "Revelations"

 A woman named Virginia is unwillingly taken on a tour through the U.S. by her unfeeling husband, a preacher named John Gyer.
 They stay at a motel which is visited by the ghosts of Buck and Sadie, a married couple who stayed there thirty years before.
-In the same room, Sadie murdered Buck and was subsequently put to death for the murder.
+In the same room, Sadie shot Buck and was subsequently executed for the murder.
 Buck and Sadie find that Virginia has the ability to both see and hear them.
-Meanwhile, a scuffle ensues when John discovers their driver, Earl, has been giving Virginia pills to help her deal with her anxiety issues.
-While looking for Earl to confront him about the pills, John finds the married driver in bed with the daughter of the motel owner, Laura-May.
+Meanwhile, a scuffle ensues when John discovers that their driver, Earl, has been giving Virginia pills to help her deal with her anxiety issues.
+While looking for Earl to confront him about the pills, John finds the married driver in bed with Laura-May, the daughter of the motel owner.

-Virginia ends up getting her hands on the same murder weapon used by Sadie thirty years prior, which Laura-May has kept as a souvenir.
+Virginia ends up with the same murder weapon used by Sadie thirty years prior, which Laura-May has kept as a souvenir.
 Virginia uses the gun to try to kill Buck's ghost, who managed partial materialisation in order to attempt to rape her, but the bullet goes through him and finds its way into John's throat, killing him.
-Virginia contemplates suicide, but Sadie's ghost advises her to plead insanity.
+Virginia contemplates suicide but Sadie's ghost advises her to plead insanity.
 While being taken in by the local sheriff, someone asks her why she did it.
-Virginia answers "the Devil made me do it" while gazing at the moon with "the craziest smile she (can) muster".
+Virginia answers, "The Devil made me do it" while gazing at the moon with "the craziest smile she (can) muster".

 "Down, Satan!"

-The shortest story of the collection relates the tale of a wealthy middle-aged businessman, Gregorius, who becomes depressed when he believes God has deserted him, and he comes up with a plan to build a Hell on Earth to summon Satan, believing that God will then sweep him (Gregorius) out of Satan's clutches and into his heavenly fold.
-In his vast Satanic Cathedral, Gregorious soon loses sight of his original intention of attracting God's attention, and is captured after torturing hundreds of people to death in the well-equipped torture chambers.
-It is deliberately left ambiguous whether Gregorius went insane, or if he really did succeed in tempting Satan into taking residence in his own personal Hell.
+The shortest story of the collection relates the tale of a wealthy middle-aged businessman, Gregorius, who becomes depressed when he believes God has deserted him and he comes up with a plan to build a Hell on Earth to summon Satan, thinking that God will then sweep Gregorius out of Satan's clutches and into his heavenly fold.
+In his vast Satanic Cathedral, Gregorious soon loses sight of his original intention of attracting God's attention - he is arrested after torturing hundreds of people to death in the well-equipped torture chambers.
+It is deliberately left ambiguous whether Gregorius went insane or if he really did succeed in tempting Satan into taking residence in his own personal Hell.